Microsoft Azure Devops

 - Azure Artifacts (Artifact Storage)

 These platforms are augmented by a vast collection of extensions to integrate third-party tools and platforms and extend the functionality.
 CI/CD pipeline is one of the core components to power a software development process provided by the Azure Pipelines service.
-Azure Pipelines provides the option to utilize Microsoft-hosted or self-hosted agents to run CI/CD jobs.
+Azure Pipelines provides the option to use Microsoft-hosted or self-hosted agents to run CI/CD jobs.

 (New to Azure DevOps?
 Start with our beginner’s guide.)